LeeAnnEditor/o365hq/services/Cloud App Security Information and Threat Protection.md

 ### Plan

-The plan may vary depending on your needs
+The plan may vary depending on your needs.

 1. Kickoff meeting
 2. Collecting information about current infrastructure, users,